avianinc/modelNumSrv/README.md

-# Model Numbering System
+# Model Numbering Service

-Welcome to the Model Numbering System.
+Welcome to the Model Numbering Service.
 This system offers an automated solution for managing model numbers through a Flask API.
 The system comprises a server (`model_numbering_service.py`) interacting with a SQLite database (`model_numbers.db`), and a CLI (`numbCLI.py`) allowing users to easily manage model numbers.

 ## Overview: